 When most people think of injuries related to fires, they think of painful burns.
 However, smoke inhalation is actually the primary source of harm in a fire.
-In fact, smoke inhalation is the number one cause of death in fires.
+In fact, smoke inhalation is the number one cause of death due to fires.

 Smoke is a combination of heated particles and gases, which typically does not include much oxygen since this is consumed by the fire.
 Smoke can also contain toxic particles or gases, depending on the object that is burned.
 For instance, if asbestos-containing insulation burns, it can release carcinogenic asbestos fibers into the air.

 When you are exposed to smoke, the hot gas can burn your throat and lungs and inflame other tissues as well.
-This can give you several painful symptoms, such as:
+This can result in several painful symptoms, such as:

-If you have suffered from smoke inhalation due to an improperly protected building, you should talk to an attorney immediately.
+If you have suffered from smoke inhalation due to an improperly constructed or monitored building, you should talk to an attorney immediately.

-Smoke inhalation can cause you pain and suffering, as well as lost wages and high medical bills as you recover.
+Smoke inhalation can cause pain and suffering, as well as lost wages and high medical bills as you recover.
 If your injury was the result of someone else’s negligence, you could be eligible to pursue compensation for your resulting losses.
-Learn more about the legal options available to you by calling Habush Habush & Rottier S.C. ® at (414) 271-0900 today.
+Learn more about the legal options available to you by calling Habush Habush & Rottier at 800-2-HABUSH (800-242-2874) today.